 Pull marketing lures people to learn more about your products or services through helpful content instead of pushing products in front of their eyes with classic advertisements.
 Basically, it shifts communications that are sales to a more helpful and relevant discourse.

 How does pull marketing lead to revenue?
 It is definitely a long-term game.
-By consistently producing useful content and building a culture of giving around your brand, you will be top of mind as industry experts.
+You will be top of mind as industry experts by consistently producing useful content and building a culture of giving around your brand.
 Ideally, the people you help will soon be the ones reaching out for your products or services because they trust you; they got the chance to experience your expertise, work ethic, and generosity.
 This trust engenders reciprocity.
 When the time comes to make a purchase and choose among options, people will be more inclined to buy from a brand that was helpful to them in the past and didn’t ask for anything in return.

 Below are two companies that leverage the power of pull marketing to increase their footprint.
-The companies below are doing an excellent job at cementing their expertise and communicating their values and mission through the content that they share on their social media platforms.
+The companies below are doing an excellent job at cementing their expertise and communicating their values and mission through their content on their social media platforms.

 - Too Good to Go – TGTG helps people worldwide save surplus meals from restaurants in their neighborhoods.
 Too Good to Go established itself as a brand that truly understands its consumer base.
 Instead of only focusing on the restaurant industry (their revenue stream), they broadened their scope to living sustainability and combating food waste.
-Their content is easily shareable because it is relevant, thoughtful, and does not feel like a commercial.
+As a result, their content is easily shareable because it is relevant, thoughtful, and does not feel like a commercial.

 I hope that these thoughts and examples make you consider investing a part of your ads budget for 2021 into content creation.
 While pull marketing’s effectiveness only becomes visible in the long run, the relationship building is well worth the effort.